-I wrote this when I was 19 and it doesn’t suck.
+I wrote this when I was 19 and it’s cliche but it doesn’t suck.

 The room is dark and the fan next to me sounds as if it’s as adamant on giving up on life as I am.
 Its blades creak and wheeze as they push stale air upon me, ruffling the unclean sheets that entangle my body.
 I turn away from it, facing the wall, when suddenly I am accosted by an offensive sunlight.

 “Aaron, get the hell up.
 Do you even know what day it is?
 Look at you, for Christ’s sake.”

 My brother, arms wide and clutching at my curtains, seems to have decided to make one of his monthly intrusions.

 “Of course I know what day it is, Ron, I’m not a degenerate,” I, a degenerate, say.